stesie/kafka-talk-en/talk.md

 ## Stateful Processor

-* kafka-streams kann lokale state-stores verwalten
+* kafka-streams can provide local state-stores
-* diese sind ebenso partitioniert wie das Quell-Topic
+* partitioned based on source-topic
-* los geht's mit `groupBy` bzw. `groupByKey`
+* started with either `groupBy` or `groupByKey`
-* gruppierter Stream muss dann aggregiert werden
+* grouped stream then must be aggregated by
    * count
    * reduce (value -> value -> value)
    * aggregate (aggregate, key -> value -> aggregate -> aggregate)

 <!--v-->

-### Beispiel
+### Example

-* pro IP-Adresse feststellen wie viele Bytes übertragen wurden
+* determine sum of response bytes by IP-address

 <!--v-->